tdhock/tdhock.github.io/_posts/2024-06-25-application.md

 Conduct](https://tdhock.github.io/blog/2024/code-of-conduct/), which
 is a set of rules designed to encourage diversity, equity, and inclusion.
 In your application, please write a brief summary of your understanding of the Code of Conduct.
+Do you agree to comply with the Code of Conduct?
+Do you have any ideas for improving the Code of Conduct?

 ## Technical reading and writing application